|Hometown:||Oak Grove, Minn.|

 She finished the 2013 season with a trio of individual titles, including two on vault and one on floor.
 Blanske notched a fourth-place finish on vault at the NCAA Morgantown Regional, posting a 9.925 to come in behind co-champion teammates Jessie DeZiel, Emily Wong and Brittany Skinner (9.95).

-Blanske arrived at Nebraska after competing under coaches Mike Hunger, Sami Wozney, Sarah Jantzi and Rich Stenger at Twin City Twisters alongside fellow Husker Jessie DeZiel.
+Blanske arrived at Nebraska after competing under coaches Mike Hunger, Sami Wozney, Sarah Jantzi and Rich Stenger at Twin City Twisters alongside fellow Husker All-American Jessie DeZiel.
 Blanske was a four-time Junior Olympic National qualifier and was a Junior Olympic National Team Member in 2010 and 2011.
 She was a 2011 Junior Olympic National all-around champion, posting a score of 38.450.
 She was also a national champion on bars (9.625) and floor (9.775) in 2011.
-Blanske has captured three regional titles and was the 2011 Region IV Co-Regional Gymnast of the Year.
+Blanske captured three regional titles and was the 2011 Region IV Co-Regional Gymnast of the Year.

 Blanske chose Nebraska over Arkansas, Minnesota, Iowa State, Washington and Denver.

 Blanske is the daughter of Jim and Michelle Blanske and was born April 1, 1994.
 She has two brothers, Brent and Bo and one sister, Jamie.
 A native of Oak Grove, Minn., Blanske was a three year honor roll selection at St. Francis High School and graduated with honors.
 She is majoring in business and marketing and is a two-time NACGC/W Scholastic All-American.
 Blanske is a three-time academic All-Big Ten selection and is a five-time member of the Nebraska Scholar-Athlete Honor Roll.
 She is also a three-time member of the Tom Osborne Citizenship Team